lmackenzie94/hono-app-ECS/README.md

 - DynamoDB table for storing the counter
 - Application Load Balancer
 - Security Groups and IAM roles
+- ACM Certificate for SSL/TLS
+- Route 53 DNS records for the subdomain
 - CloudWatch Logs for monitoring